vidya7395/Namaste-react/README.md

-# Namaste-react
+# Namaste React
     All the react code and assignments